Yassin Ayoub

-Yassin Ayoub (ياسين ايوب; born 6 March 1994) is a professional footballer who plays as a midfielder for Eredivisie club Excelsior.
+Yassin Ayoub (ياسين ايوب; born 6 March 1994) is a professional footballer who plays as a midfielder.
 Born in Morocco, he represented the Netherlands at youth level.

 Club career

 In January 2018, Ayoub signed a contract until 2022 with Feyenoord, effective 1 July 2018.

 On 22 January 2020, he signed a contract with Panathinaikos, running until the summer of 2023.

 On 22 July 2022, Ayoub signed a two-year contract with Excelsior.

 International career

 Ayoub won the 2011 UEFA European Under-17 Championship with Netherlands U-17 after being diagnosed with heart problems.